Abdominoplasty in Austin, TX

 Why Have A Tummy Tuck?

 Tummy tuck surgery can help men and women alike restore smoother, flatter contours to their abdomen.
 Many patients pursue tummy tuck surgery because they are unhappy with the appearance of their abdomen.
-Dr. Fisher enjoys performing cosmetic abdominoplasties for these patients because they get to see the difference this procedure can make in self-confidence and overall well being.
+Our plastic surgeons enjoy performing cosmetic abdominoplasties for these patients because they get to see the difference this procedure can make in self-confidence and overall well being.

 Medical Reasons for Tummy Tuck Surgery

 Other patients may consider tummy tuck surgery due to medical conditions that are affecting their health in addition to the appearance of their abdomen, such as diastasis recti (abdominal muscle separation) or an umbilical or ventral hernia.
 Abdominal surgery like an abdominoplasty can relieve symptoms of these medical conditions while improving the appearance of the abdomen.